devnull-cz/c-prog-lang/modules/function-intro.md

 	return (1000);
 }
 ```

+Note that when declare or define a function, the function has *parameters*.
+When we call such a function though, we pass in *arguments*.
+So, for the above
+mentioned function `digit`, if called as `digit(7)`, we passed argument `7` as
+parameter `c`.

 Also as with the `main` function, you can use `void` instead of the argument
 list to say the function accepts no arguments.
 You could just use `()` to